 Happy St. Knut’s Day!

 This article was posted on Thursday, January 12th, 2006 at 6:52 pm and is filed under Countries & Cultures, Denmark, Finland, Holiday Songs, Holidays Around the World, Languages, Norway, Norwegian, Norwegian Nursery Rhymes, St. Knut's Day - Tjugondag Knut, St. Knut's Day Songs, Sweden, Swedish, Swedish Children's Songs, Swedish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 9 Responses to “St. Knut’s Day means it’s time to Have a Party and Throw out your Christmas Tree!”

 Leave a Reply